CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ...
 ```

 The example output above shows that additional BGP paths can be sent and received (TX and RX are advertised).
-It also shows that the BGP neighbor, fe80::7c41:fff:fe93:b711, supports both.
+It also shows that the BGP neighbor on swp51, supports both.

 To view the current additional paths, run the NCLU `net show bgp <router-id>` command or the `vtysh show ip bgp <router-id>` command.